dgarnitz/vectorflow/README.md

 docker-compose up -d
 ```

 Note that the `init` containers are running a script that sets up the database schema, vector DB and Min.io object store.
 These containers stop after the script completes.
+For qdrant, make sure to pull version 1.9.1 since that is the version the qdrant client python package is supposed to work with.

 ## Using VectorFlow